Product Documentation

 The second factor can be a push notification via the OpenOTP Token application, any OTP-based authenticator supported by the OpenOTP Server, FIDO keys, Magic Links, and more.

-Note: Offline mode is not supported for SmartCard-based authentication.
+Note: Offline mode is supported for SmartCard-based authentication.

 The OpenOTP SmartCard Provider allows you to set up a passwordless authentication system.
 Instead of requesting the user account password, the system will prompt for a PIN to unlock the SmartCard and access the certificate stored on it.